UPPS 07.04.03 - Solicitation on Campus

 harass or intimidate the person or persons being solicited;

-promote the violation of local, state, or federal law or published university policy or Regents’ Rules;
+promote the violation of local, state, or federal law, published university policy, or the Texas State University System (TSUS) Board of Regents’ Rules and Regulations;

 constitute disorderly conduct, disrupt classroom discussion, impede maintenance of public order, or constitute a danger to the person distributing or disseminating material or any other individual or group; or